 Every day in October, pre-purchase an entry ticket online for the family-friendly Alstede Farms and enjoy picking fields, a sunflower maze, an evergreen maze and a corn maze, plus tractor-drawn wagon rides.
 Extra cool event?
 The Harvest Moon Hayride every Friday and Saturday night from 6 p.m. until 10 p.m. allows visitors to explore acres of scenic farmland in a tractor-drawn wagon ride at night.
 Afterwards, cozy up to the bonfire while listening to live music and sipping on a hot apple cider.
 Food, wine tasting and s’mores making kits available for additional purchase.

 1 Alstede Farms Lane, Chester, NJ; 908-879-7189 or alstedefarms.com

 5. Harbes Family Farm (100 Minutes from NYC)

-The only thing better than a hayride tour through a 78-acres of beautiful farmland?
+The only thing better than a hayride tour through 78 acres of beautiful farmland?
 A singing hayride tour!
 Head to Harbes Family Farm on the weekend for plenty of family-friendly fun including pig races, music-filled hayrides and the Barnyard Adventure area filled with farm animals, sport zones and mazes.
-Tickets required for the Barnyard zone plus hayrides.
-Open daily through November 1.
+Tickets required for the Barnyard zone plus hayrides, which are only available for purchase in-person.
+Open daily through October 31.